Sreekanth-SP/ECommerceApplication/README.md

       * AddressService
       * ProductService
       * OrderService
-* **Repository:** The repositories are extending the JPA repository where the CRUD operations work.The repositories are interfaces.
+* **Repository:** The repositories are extending the JPA repository where the CRUD operations work.
+The repositories are interfaces.
     * <ins>Repositories:</ins>
       * IUserRepo
       * IAddressRepo